Lumbering in Lumbini

 - Development of the Lumbini area requires more investment and interest from the private sector

-May 13, 2014-For millions of Buddhists across the world, Lumbini holds a significant place in their hearts.
+For millions of Buddhists across the world, Lumbini holds a significant place in their hearts.
 Recognised as the birthplace of the Gautam Buddha more than two centuries ago by Ashoka, the Great Mauryan Emperor through the erection of an inscribed pillar, Lumbini does not only hold religious importance but also historic, cultural and archeological value.
 A 1967 Lumbini visit by then UN Secretary-General U Thant lent further importance to Lumbini’s identity at the international level.
 Under the able guidance of U Thant himself, an international committee was formed, which would be instrumental in developing a Lumbini Master Plan and the Lumbini Development Trust for overall management.
 Events such as international Buddhist conferences and other research-oriented programmes that followed ultimately helped highlight Lumbini.
 The Government of Nepal also formally launched the first Gautam Buddha International Peace Award in the year 2002 in support of the message of peace propounded by Lord Gautam Buddha.

 However, despite Lumbini’s vast potential, the development process has not been as smooth as envisaged.
 The implementation of the Lumbini Master Plan has already been delayed by about two decades and 30 percent of work remains to be completed.
 The Lumbini Development Trust, responsible for the development of the Lumbini area, has been mired in numerous political controversies.
 It has also become a matter of competition among development partners to involve themselves in Lumbini, from building simple infrastructure to major heritage site improvements.
 Hence, a consolidated tourism development plan is the need of the hour.